 The grant funds will be expended in accordance with the approved purposes listed in their application and as per the Grant Guidelines.

 The grant must be expended within three months of approval.
-Any unexpended funds will be returned to the City of Mandurah within three months of the grant payment, unless written approval for an extension is provided by the Executive Manager, Healthy Communities.
+Any unexpended funds will be returned to the City within three months of the grant payment, unless written approval for an extension is provided by the Executive Manager, Healthy Communities.

 All grant acquittals must be completed through the Smarty Grants Portal, and accompanied by copies of all receipts or a statutory declaration.